 - After 24 hours, remove the white foam from the drink with a spatula.
 It is really fermenting now.

 - Let it ferment for another 12-24 hours (it can be longer, but if you leave it too long you will get vinegar).

 - Serve in a glass with plenty of ice.
 You may want to add a little more water or sugar to your liking.

-Let us know what you thought of the tepache recipe in the comments.
-We are curious.
+Let me know what you thought of the tepache recipe in the comments.
+I am so curious.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

 Beer Focaccia with caramelised onions.
 Use your left-over beer to bake bread.